aiegoo/documentation/_wiki/blog/2021-10-20-fresh-installation-ubuntu.md

     - All apps in `~/apps/` with their desktop files in `~/.local/share/applications/`
 53. **Pop!\_OS Tips**:
     1. `Super` + `Y`: toggle tiling mode.
-    2. Add a windows/applition exepton of tiling mode (it won't be counted)
+    2. Add a windows/applition exepton of tiling mode (it wont be counted)
     3. Make clocks + dates 2 lines -> [tutorial](https://askubuntu.com/questions/1081793/how-to-display-date-under-time-in-gnome).
        - Install [clock override extension](https://extensions.gnome.org/extension/1206/clock-override/).
        - Using ` %H:%M%n%d/%m/%Y` in _text to display instead of the clock_ (with the spaces so that they are center aligned).